m-umar-j/iSOA/README.md

 ## Files

 ### `segmentation.py`
-- Loads the SAM model and generates masks for input images.
+- Loads the SAM model and generates masks for input image.
 - Saves masks and cropped images to specified directories.
 - Stores metadata in an SQLite database.